covenantproject/cov-translate/README.md

 To contribute or review translations, please join https://poeditor.com/join/project/XkIHsy5QGp

-You many select one of the existing languages or add your own language to the translation list.
+You may select one of the existing languages or add your own language to the translation list.
 Feel free to edit any translation that you like.

 # Acknowledgments